and people are far more than

 Each patient and family we are privileged to serve is unique.
-Our ongoing mission is to provide specialized medical care that focuses on quality of life for patients dealing with the symptoms and stress of a serious advanced illness–care that is appropriate if you’ve been given a diagnosis of one year or less.
+Our ongoing mission is to provide specialized medical care that focuses on quality of life for patients dealing with the symptoms and stress of a serious advanced illness.
 Care that can be provided along with curative treatment, if you choose.

 In collaboration with your provider, our palliative care team works with you and your family to provide the care your need.
 Dealing with a painful, serious illness is a challenging task.
 Our clinical experts offer an extra layer of support throughout a patient’s care continuum, increasing comfort, improving quality of life, and reducing avoidable ER visits and hospitalizations.